facebook/sapling/README.md

 your `~/.hgrc` file look something like this:

     [extensions]
-    hgext.bookmarks =
     hggit = [path-to]/hg-git/hggit

 That will enable the Hg-Git extension for you.
-The bookmarks section is not compulsory, but it makes some things a bit nicer for you.

 This plugin is currently tested against the following Mercurial versions:
  * 1.9.3